simolus3/drift/docs/pages/docs/Dart API/tables.md

 Each index needs to have its own unique name.
 Typically, the name of the table is part of the index' name to ensure unique names.

+Advanced index features, such as partial indexes or indexing expressions instead of columns, are not supported by the `@TableIndex` annotation.
+However, you can use `TableIndex.sql()` constructor to define an index with a `CREATE INDEX`
+statements:

+{% include "blocks/snippet" snippets = snippets name="indexsql" %}

+Defining an index with SQL is not less safe than the other annotation, as SQL statements are parsed and validated by `drift_dev` before generating code.
+`build_runner` will emit warnings for errors in the statement.